 How to Make a Full-Time Income Crocheting

-The cons of making commissioned projects is that you will have to be able to adapt to what your customers want as the customer will be giving you your instructions.
-You're kind of limited to what the customer wants and you can't be too creative.
+The con of making commissioned projects is that you will have to be able to adapt to what your customers want as the customer will be giving you your instructions.
+You're kind of limited to what the customer wants, and you can't be too creative.

 Doing commissioned projects is a great way to begin your business, but it should be combined with other techniques as word of mouth may not earn you a full-time income.

 Creating an Online Retail Site

 Another way you can make money with your crocheted items is by creating an account on an online retail store that will take care of certain specifics for you.
 Many of these stores are free to join, though some do require a listing fee, or you can create a premium account.
 The top sites, among the many out there, include Etsy, Bonanza, eBay, and Artfire.
 Each site has its own unique pros and cons, so you should look into them individually to see what will be best for your business, though I personally would recommend Bonanza or Etsy.

 The benefit of creating such an account is that you will be able to reach a huge number of people as millions of people browse the internet every day.
 This can get your items in places all over the world, and you can gain lots of experience with this.
 You will also have full control over what you make, allowing you creative freedom.